 What Is The Definition Of Bases Loaded In Baseball?

-1. This refers to when there is an offensive player on first, second and third base.
 When the bases are loaded, this means that there can be a force out at every base, including home plate.
 In addition, this gives the offensive team a great opportunity to score at least one run a on single, or as many as four runs on a grand slam.
 The offensive team can also score one run if the batter at the plate is given a walk.

 Examples Of How Bases Loaded Is Used In Commentary